ASZM101/playwright-scrapers/planning.md

 - Test all scrapers as external user (starting with downloading repo from GitHub)
 - ✅ Add table of contents
 - ✅ Take new screenshot with outputs of all scrapers together, upload to #cdn and bay
+- ✅ Create video combining demos of all scrapers, upload to YouTube and bay

 ## Job Seeker
 - Update readme with info about job seeker